Seeking Partners For Community Science

-The Joshua Tree Genome Project and its partners are excited to announce a new citizen science program: Mapping Joshua Trees for Climate Change Resilience.
+The Joshua Tree Genome Project and its partners are excited to announce a new community science program: Mapping Joshua Trees for Climate Change Resilience.

-To request more information, or become involved as a citizen scientist or a conservation leader click here and fill out the registration form.
+To request more information, or become involved as a community scientist or a conservation leader click here and fill out the registration form.
 For more information, keep reading.

 The project will involve three components.